NickMcConnell/FAangband/docs/world.rst

  9    "Omens of death haunt this place"
 ===   =========================================

-This feeling depends only on the monsters present in the dungeon when you first enter it.
+This feeling depends only on the monsters present in the level when you first enter it.
 It will not get reduced to safer feeling as you kill monsters neither will it increase if new ones are summoned.
 This feeling also depends on your current dungeon depth.
-A dungeon you feel nervous about at 2000' is way more dangerous than a murderous one at 50'.
+A dungeon you feel nervous about at level 40 is way more dangerous than a murderous one at 1.

 Once you have explored a certain amount of the dungeon you will also get a feeling about how good are the objects lying on the floor of the